 Herpes Simplex Virus (HSV) Disease

-Orolabial Lesions (for 5–10 Days)
+Orolabial Lesions (For 5–10 Days)

 • Valacyclovir 1 g PO twice a day (AIII), or